The Long Voyage

 6 Lessons My Free-Spirited Friend Taught Me

-I just dropped my best girlfriend at the airport.
-Along with all her necessary belongings and a one-way ticket to Panama, she is leaving a place she called home for the past 11 years, and taking the plunge to start a new chapter with the love of her life.
-She met her now-fiancé while on a surf trip in Panama a couple…
+I just dropped my best friend at the airport shuttle in Whistler.
+Along with all her necessary belongings and a one-way ticket to Panama, she is leaving a place she called home for the past 11 years, and taking the plunge to start a new chapter.
+I met Julie on a friend’s boat on July…

 Sportfishing in the Cayman Islands